CollegePoint: Free, personalized college advising

 If you don’t qualify for CollegePoint, there are many other resources out there to help with your college application process.
 Scholarships360 offers help with every step of the process, including building your college list, writing your essays, applying for scholarships, and much more.

 Although it may be harder to get facetime, your high school counselor is also trained to help you through the process.
-Especially when it comes to building a college list and finding scholarships, counselors can offer valuable localized advice.
+Especially when it comes to building a college list and finding scholarships, advisors can offer valuable localized advice.
 If you have family friends who recently graduated college, you can also ask them for advice.

 If you can afford it, you can also look into private college counseling resources.
 Even if you have a counselor at your high school, it can be good to get a second perspective, especially from a younger counselor.
 It’s also important to have a counselor who can offer you a lot of facetime.